 Most notably, rowhomes – classified as RSA-4, RSA-5 and RM-1 – do not require parking spaces at all for residential use.
 The space requirements for most other designations is also pretty light: just one space per unit for RSD homes, for example; which are more or less suburban houses.
 CMX-2 and CMX-2.5 buildings are also exempt from parking spot requirements – and CMX-1 buildings are exempt if their neighboring lots don’t require parking spots (CMX-1 is always like this: it depends on its surrounding buildings for the rules governing its size and some other particulars).
 Industrial buildings used as residences have less leash – they need three spaces for every ten units.
 Still, it’s not too strict a code, as far as parking goes.

-The new bill would specifically target these provisions: it would, according to Plan Philly’s review, require developments in industrial-residential districts to include five parking spaces for every ten housing units.
+The [Summer 2018] bill would specifically target these provisions: it would, according to Plan Philly’s review, require developments in industrial-residential districts to include five parking spaces for every ten housing units.
 It would also take smaller commercial zoning categories – CMX-1 (sometimes), CMX-2, and CMX-2.5 – from no required parking spots to three parking spots for every ten units of housing.
 Most notably, it would change the requirement for rowhomes: The proposed legislation would require developers building in RM-1 and RSA-4/5 districts to include three parking spaces for every ten housing units if the developers build ten units or more at once.